ajbogh/Glasir/README.md

 If you're using Firefox then Glasir will automatically choose ogg file formats.
 This requires a conversion from mp3 to ogg format which may take a few seconds.
 This one-time conversion is then stored in the temp folder for future plays.

-File browsing is handled one directory at a time, which increases folder navigation and allows Glasir to run on limited system specs.
+File browsing is handled one directory at a time, which makes folder navigation faster and allows Glasir to run on limited system specs.
 Glasir will scan your music folder for all files of certain types and folders and display a list.
 This list is generated in Javascript from a JSON output from the server.
 As you navigate the file tree you will send requests back to the server and obtain a new JSON output for the next folder level.
 Eventually you will reach the songs you want.